sgiorgetta/MachineLearningExercises/README.md

 We learned the basics of text analysis.
 We converted the text into numerical feature vectors contained in a matrix.
 The columns represent the features/words and the rows are the numerical representation of a "document".
 This is called a "Bag of Words" representation.

 We implemented a Naive Bayes Classifier and then used K-fold cross validation to optimize the parameters for the classifier.
 We plotted the cumulative Distribution of the Document Frequencies to help us choose the min_df for feature extraction.
 When building the vocabulary (the features), terms that have a document frequency below min_df (can be proportion of documents of integer input) will be ignored.
-We saw that the steep part of the curve occured for min_df < 1.
+We saw that the steep part of the curve occured for min_df between 0 and 0.4.

 We learned how to identify words that have a high probability of signifying a postive review and words that have a low probabiity of signifying a positive review (Feature Selection).